VeraMendes/VeraMendes.github.io/aboutme.md

 ![](/img/climb.jpg)

 **I am a citizen of the World who loves travelling and exploring other cultures and their history.**
-**Apart of Data Science, I have many hobbies including enjoying time with my baby, cooking, practising yoga (recently I certified as Yoga instructor), listening to music, hiking, swimming, watching TV shows and movies.**
+**In addition to my passion for Data Science, I have a diverse range of hobbies that bring balance to my life.
+These include cherishing moments with my baby, exploring new culinary delights in the kitchen, honing my yoga practice (I recently obtained certification as a Yoga instructor), immersing myself in music, embarking on hikes to connect with nature, indulging in refreshing swims, and unwinding with captivating TV shows and movies.**

 ![](/img/yoga.jpg)